-It features endemic alpine flora with delicate rare cushion plants, wide open spaces, ancient pencil pine forests, dolerite peaks, native wildlife, historic mountain huts and its landmarks are uniquely biblically named.
-It is also known as the ‘Land of a Thousand Lakes’ for its surplus of highland lakes and tarns.
+It features endemic alpine flora with delicate rare cushion plants, wide open spaces, ancient pencil pine forests, dolerite peaks, native wildlife, and historic mountain huts.
+Its landmarks are uniquely biblically named.
+It is also known as the "Land of a Thousand Lakes" for its surplus of highland lakes and tarns.

 All gear is to be taken in and out.
-This park is not suitable for a day visit, like Cradle Mountain-Lake St Clair National Park, where The Overland Track commences.
+This park is not suitable for a day visit, like Cradle Mountain-Lake St Clair National Park, where the Overland Track starts.

-Many trekkers say their favourite track within the north west of Tasmania is in the Walls of Jerusalem as it is less crowded, and the landscape is magnificent in all seasons.
+Many trekkers say their favourite track in the northwest of Tasmania is in the Walls of Jerusalem as it is less crowded, and the landscape is magnificent in all seasons.

 Why Biblical Names?

 Throughout the park historic mountain huts feature along the trail and provide insight into the living conditions of those that once lived here.
-Solitary Man’s Hut was built by a man in 1983 without Tasmania Parks and Wildlife Services permission and lived here for 18 months seeking peace and solitude.
-He’d venture to the local town for supplies, though lived a reclusive life.
+Solitary Man’s Hut was built by a man in 1983 without Tasmania Parks and Wildlife Services permission and he lived here for 18 months seeking peace and solitude.
+He’d venture to the local town for supplies, but for the most part he lived a reclusive life.
 There’s Trappers Hut and Dixons Hut both postcard picturesque landmarks and a great spot for a picnic.

 Those looking to summit mountains for the amazing views across the park will enjoy climbing Tasmania’s 10th highest peak: King David.
-First climbers must summit Solomon’s Throne traversing the ridgeline to reach the highest point of 1,499 metres.
+Climbers must first summit Solomon’s Throne then traverse the ridgeline to reach the highest point at 1,499 metres.
 If it’s a clear day, you’ll be able to see Cradle Mountain and right across the entire Walls of Jerusalem National Park.

 Lakes, Tarns and Alpine Vegetation

-There’s an abundance of water system lakes and tarns all sitting in stunning alpine landscapes including Solomon’s Jewels a series of pools (tarns), the Pool of Bethesda and Lake Salome to name a few.
-Once you’ve been to the Walls of Jerusalem National Park, you’ll truly understand why it’s known as the ‘Land of a Thousand Lakes’.
+There’s an abundance of water system lakes and tarns all sitting in stunning alpine landscapes including Solomon’s Jewels (a series of tarns), the Pool of Bethesda and Lake Salome, to name a few.
+Once you’ve been to the Walls of Jerusalem National Park, you’ll truly understand why it’s known as the "Land of a Thousand Lakes".

-The alpine vegetation is spectacular where endemic conifer forests, 1,000 year old pencil pine forests and dense bush awaits you.
+The alpine vegetation is spectacular where endemic conifer forests, 1,000-year-old pencil pine forests and dense bush await you.
 The bright green mounds of cushion plants are very special and rare.